 The City of Ottawa has compiled a list of city and community resources that can help with difficulties you are experiencing due to the COVID-19 pandemic.
 There is information on child care, housing, and seniors' support services; financial assistance; and other resources for people in need.

 Learn about Ontario’s vaccination program to help protect us against COVID-19.
 Find information about booking a vaccination, the 3 phased vaccine distribution implementation plan, vaccine safety, and what you can do now.

 Public Health Ontario has developed Public Resource Fact Sheets to help you stay safe and healthy.
 You can access information on how to protect yourself and others, how to care for your pets, how to self-isolate, and more!

 Telehealth Ontario is a free, confidential service you can call to get health advice or information.
 A Registered Nurse will take your call 24 hours a day, seven days a week.
-There is a self-assessment for COVID-19 to determine if you need to seek further care.
+A self-assessment tool for COVID-19 helps you to determine if you need to seek further care.

 The Government of Canada website provides extensive information on the current situation in Canada.
 Information is provided on travel restrictions, financial assistance, your health and safety, and more.
 You can download the COVID-19 app to receive the latest updates and access trusted resources.

 This webpage highlights COVID-19 resources for First Nations, Inuit and Métis community members.
 Some are translations of resources developed by Ottawa Public Health (OPH).
 Others come from the websites of local, provincial and national Indigenous organizations.
 Several are available in various Indigenous languages.
 These resources add to information on the OPH COVID-19 website.